 Articles

 McLaren Vale's journey with Grenache began in the mid-19th century when European settlers first planted this hardy Mediterranean variety.
-The region's early pioneers, including Thomas Hardy and John Reynell, recognized that the Mediterranean climate and diverse soils of McLaren Vale were ideal for growing Grenache.
+The region's early pioneers, including Thomas Hardy and John Reynell, recognised that the Mediterranean climate and diverse soils of McLaren Vale were ideal for growing Grenache.

 McLaren Vale Grenache is experiencing a remarkable renaissance, emerging from its historical role as a blending grape to become one of Australia's most exciting single varietal wines.
 Let's explore why this Mediterranean variety has found its perfect home in our region.